Paddy Cosgrave

-Patrick Cosgrave is an Irish entrepreneur.
+Patrick Cosgrave (born 19 March 1983) is an Irish entrepreneur.
 He is a co-founder of Web Summit, an annual technology conference.
-In 2015 he was listed 18th in the Wired UK list of the most influential people in Europe in the field of technology.
+He was CEO of Web Summit until October 2023 when he resigned and was replaced by Katherine Maher.
+Maher left after three months and, in April 2024, staff were told Cosgrave had decided to return as CEO.

 Early life and education

 Cosgrave grew up on a farm in County Wicklow.
-He was educated at Glenstal Abbey School and Trinity College Dublin, where he studied Business, Economics and Social Studies (BESS).
+He was educated at Glenstal Abbey School and Trinity College Dublin, where he studied business, Economics and Social Studies (BESS).
 While at Trinity he was president of the University Philosophical Society (The Phil) and editor of Piranha, a satirical college magazine.
 During his presidency of The Phil, the society introduced Phil Speaks, an outreach initiative aimed at promoting debating and public speaking in Irish secondary schools.
 Cosgrave graduated with a II-1 BA from Trinity College, Dublin's BESS program in 2006.

 Career

 Cosgrave was the executive director of Rock the Vote Ireland, a campaign launched in April 2007 to encourage young people to vote in the May 2007 Irish general election.
 He was a co-founder of MiCandidate, a website that "provided detailed information on every candidate running in the 2007 general election".
 The company was sold for "an undisclosed sum" in October 2009.
+In 2008, he was involved with the foundation of an Irish Undergraduate Awards scheme.

 Cosgrave is a co-founder of the Web Summit and F.ounders conferences.

 Cosgrave was awarded the 2015 Irish Exporters Association annual gold medal.
 He was listed 18th in the 2015 Wired UK list of the "100 most influential individuals in the wider Wired world".

-Cosgrave is an Ambassador for the European Innovation Council for the years 2021-2027.
+Cosgrave is an Ambassador for the European Innovation Council for the years 2021–2027.

+Cosgrave, through the Web Summit, was an investor in The Ditch news website.